-I only know of one exception which is the Pilvax Köz where one side of the entire street minutely mirrors the other down to the last detail.
+I only know of one exception which is the Pilvax Köz in Budapest where one side of the entire street minutely mirrors the other down to the last detail.

 The street is named after the Pilvax coffee house where Sándor Petőfi had breakfast every morning and was a hothouse of revolutionaries in 1848.